Carrion Plant &

 The Bottom Line

-Overall, the Stapelia gigantea (Carrion plant) is unique and captivating, with its large, star-shaped flowers that have distinctive carrion-like scent, hence known as carrion flowers.
+Overall, the Stapelia gigantea (Carrion plant) is unique and captivating, with its large, star-shaped flowers that have a distinctive carrion-like scent, hence known as carrion flowers.
 It is a low-maintenance succulent plant that thrives in bright, indirect light and well-draining soil.
 The Stapelia gigantea is also known for its ability to attract pollinators like flies, making it a great addition to any garden or indoor collection.

 So, if you're looking for a striking and low-maintenance succulent for your rock gardens, the Carrion Plant Stapelia gigantea is definitely worth considering!